 Katabatic Tin Cup Women’s Jacket Review – First Glance

-The Tin Cup did not come with a stuff sack like other jackets I’ve owned, but that is no big deal since I don’t use stuff sacks for my jackets.
+The Tin Cup did not come with a stuff sack like other jackets I’ve owned, but that is no big deal since I don’t use stuff sacks.
 I usually stuff the jacket in my compactor bag with my quilt while backpacking and hang it when I’m at home.

 I paused when I saw the exterior shell and could see the Down through the red fabric.
 Did this mean the fabric was thinner than it should be or not durable?